Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 internal record DependencyB : IDependency;

-internal class Parent
+internal class DependencyHolder
 {
     internal readonly IReadOnlyList<IDependency> _dependencies;
-    internal Parent(IReadOnlyList<IDependency> dependencies) => // is a collection of a DependencyA- and a DependencyB-instance
+    internal DependencyHolder(IReadOnlyList<IDependency> dependencies) => // is a collection of a DependencyA- and a DependencyB-instance
         _dependencies = dependencies;
 }
 ```

+Collection Injections aren't constraint inject a singular implementation.
+Therefore, the injected instance will be a collection type which contains instances for each distinct implementation of its item type as items.

+The currently supported collection types are:

+- IEnumerable<…>
+- IReadOnlyList<…>
+- IReadOnlyCollection<…>
+- Arrays

+If you would like to narrow the used implementations of the collection injection, then you can use an implementation collection choice as a configuration option.

+You can also combine the collection type with `ValueTask<…>` or `Task<…>` (e.g. `IReadOnlyList<ValueTask<IDependency>>`), if you might need to wrap asynchronous resolutions of one or multiple implementations.

 ## Factory Injection